 Naked men and drunks: England assesses the reopening of pubs

-The reopening of pubs in England did not overwhelm emergency services as many had feared head of the biggest easing of Britain's coronavirus lockdown
+The reopening of pubs in England didn't overwhelm emergency services as many had feared before the biggest easing of Britain's coronavirus lockdown

 LONDON -- It seems to have been more like a typical Saturday night than a drunken New Year's Eve.